-Dashboard Knee Injuries
+Dashboard Knee Injury Syndrome

-The most common injury that occurs in a dashboard knee injury is a posterior cruciate ligament injury, which is disruption or damage to the posterior cruciate ligament that normally, along with the anterior cruciate ligament, helps stabilize the knee in its proper alignment.
+The most common injury that occurs in a dashboard knee injury is a posterior cruciate ligament injury, which is disruption or damage to the posterior cruciate ligament that generally, along with the anterior cruciate ligament, helps stabilize the knee in its proper alignment.
 When the ligament is torn from direct trauma, the knee will be painful and unstable when attempting to walk on it.
 Swelling of the knee is common after this type of injury.